railsuser2014/openobject-doc-book-en/4/4_12_Services/4_12_Services_contract.rst

   over-invoicing during the project.

 * Whether you get a proper return can depend on the client.
-For example if the client takes a long time to sign off on project acceptance you can't invoice the remaining 40% even though you might have supplied the agreed service properly.
+For example if the client takes a long time to sign off on project acceptance you cannot invoice the remaining 40% even though you might have supplied the agreed service properly.

 * The account manager and the project manager are often different people.